altamish-pirzada/altamishpirzada/homelab.md

 ### Centralised logging

-I identified what generates logs and set up forwarding to send them to Wazuh: the Windows endpoints via Sysmon, OPNsense and Suricata from the edge, and the firewall itself.
-Centralising the logs is what turns a pile of separate devices into something I can monitor and investigate as one environment.
-There are certainly more types of logs I could forward to Wazuh, such as UniFi controller logs, but those will require configuring a decoder so Wazuh can parse and understand them.
-Part of my ongoing project is to identify which logs are relevant and forward them.
+I set up forwarding so everything that generates logs sends them to Wazuh: the Windows endpoints via Sysmon, plus OPNsense, Suricata, and the firewall from the edge.
+Centralising them is what turns a pile of separate devices into one environment I can monitor and investigate.
+There's more I could forward (the UniFi controller, for instance), but some sources need a custom decoder before Wazuh can parse them, so part of the ongoing work is deciding which logs are actually worth adding.

 ### What's next